archcoding-books/papers/storage/haystack/haystack.md

 We assess the performance of a Store machine using two
 benchmarks: Randomio [22] and Haystress.
-Randomio is an open-source multithreaded disk I/O program that we use to measure the raw capabilities of storage de- vices.
+Randomio is an open-source multithreaded disk I/O program that we use to measure the raw capabilities of storage devices.
 It issues random 64KB reads that use direct I/O to make sector aligned requests and reports the maximum sustainable throughput.
-We use Randomio to establish a baseline for read throughput against which we can com- pare results from our other benchmark.
+We use Randomio to establish a baseline for read throughput against which we can compare results from our other benchmark.

 Haystress is a custom built multi-threaded program that we use to evaluate Store machines for a variety of synthetic workloads.
-It communicates with a Store ma- chine via HTTP (as the Cache would) and assesses the maximum read and write throughput a Store machine can maintain.
+It communicates with a Store machine via HTTP (as the Cache would) and assesses the maximum read and write throughput a Store machine can maintain.
 Haystress issues random reads over a large set of dummy images to reduce the effect of the